 Another technique he favours is matrix management where people report both to their department heads and to a project manager.
 He argues that this allows coordination across departments that is impossible with the current system.

 He believes that large departments should have libraries and internal historians.
-Some government departments had internal libraries, but abolished them so they can't know if they've already tried a particular policy.
+Some government departments had internal libraries, but abolished them which means that they no longer know if they've already tried a particular policy.
 He's also a huge fan of Tetlock's work on superforecasters.

-Another of his principles is that long term budgets save money by allowing more investment in things that have long term payoffs and enabling long term planning.
+Another of his principles is that using long-term budgets save money by allowing more investment in things that have long-term payoffs and enabling long-term planning.
 (Another argument would be the constantly shifting priorities can result in enormous waste when projects are stopped, then restarting again).
 He also worries about how the focus on efficiency means that redundancy to increase resilience is often seen as waste.
 He frequently talks about how going faster saves money, but I couldn't find an explanation of this as far as I could see.

 He argues that both centralisation and decentralisation is important.
 He believes that the top needs to set an overall vision with goals and a strategy, it is also important that people down the bottom can execute in whatever manner they believe to be best.